FormidableLabs/spectacle/README.md

 Notice something inaccurate or confusing?
 Feel free to [open an issue](https://github.com/FormidableLabs/spectacle/issues) or [make a pull request](https://github.com/FormidableLabs/spectacle/pulls) to help improve the documentation for everyone!
 The source for our docs site lives in this repo in the [`docs`](https://github.com/FormidableLabs/spectacle/blob/main/docs/README.md) folder.

+### Maintenance Status

+**Active:** Formidable is actively working on this project, and we expect to continue for work for the foreseeable future.
+Bug reports, feature requests and pull requests are welcome.